Platform strategy

 Clear integration boundaries

-Realistic target states
+Realistic target scenarios

 Controlled decoupling of platform-near functions

-Shared server logic relieves the clients
+Shared server logic reduces the burden on clients

 Define build and delivery paths early

-A sensible multiplatform approach considers packaging, update paths, test matrix and rollout not only at the end, but already when scoping the application.
+A sensible multiplatform approach considers packaging, update paths, the test matrix and rollout not only at the end, but already when scoping the application.

 When multiplatform makes sense and when it doesn’t

-A shared business foundation reduces follow-up costs
+A common functional foundation lowers follow-up costs

 Platform differences are revealed early

-How a sensible multiplatform decision is prepared
+How to prepare a sensible multiplatform decision

 Before investing, a robust answer is needed as to which parts should truly remain shared and where they should be deliberately separated.